panna254/panna254/README.md

 - 💬 Moving!
 Double XP Mode
 - 📫 How to reach me: oketchonyango19@gmail.com
 - 🔭 I'm currently working on expanding my portfolio with more interactive projects
-- ⚡ Fun fact: Eating VM is an extreme sport!
+- ⚡ Fun fact: Next Stop, The Top

 ---